 PASSAGE USA, (Preparing All Students Socially and Academically for Gainful Employment) is a two-year non-degree, certificate program.
 This program is designed for students who need extra supports to be successful in our community.

 Through person-centered planning, we help students define their goals for their future.
 These goals are turned into an individualized Adult Education Plan (AEP) in which we target the skills they need to achieve their goals.
 These skills include independent living, social, employment, and self-determination skills.

 Students in the program will be full university campus members, which includes:

-Students will not only attend elective classes with other USA students, but they will also attend specialized classes that target the skills they need to achieve their goals and participate in a work internship each semester.
+Students will attend elective classes with other USA students, as well as, attend specialized classes that target the skills they need to achieve their goals and they will participate in a work internship each semester.
 Peer Mentors (other USA students) will be used as natural supports on and off campus to help foster independence and learning.

 Students may be eligible to apply if they:

 - Are between the ages of 18 and 25

 - Have been diagnosed with an intellectual disability (ID)

 - Have functional communication, reading, and math skills